-Bye-polls: Voting begins in seven seats across six states
+Bye-polls: Voting ends in seven seats across six states

 The Mokama seat was with the Rashtriya Janata Dal and the party is looking to wrest Gopalganj, which is the home district of party chief Lalu Prasad, from the BJP.

-The Uddhav Thackeray faction of the Shiv Sena is expected to win comfortably in the Andheri East bye-poll in Mumbai after the BJP withdrew its nominee last month.
+A voter turnout of 31.74% was recorded in Mumbai’s Andheri East seat where the Uddhav Thackeray faction of the Shiv Sena is expected to win the bye-poll comfortably after the BJP withdrew its nominee last month.

 The election was necessitated by the death of Shiv Sena MLA Ramesh Latke.
 His wife and the nominee of the Uddhav Thackeray group, Rutuja Latke, is pitted against six candidates.

-In Haryana, former Chief Minister Bhajan Lal’s family is trying to hold on to the seat of Adampur, represented by them since 1968.
+In Haryana, former Chief Minister Bhajan Lal’s family is trying to hold on to the Adampur seat they have represented since 1968.

-Lal’s younger son Kuldeep Bishnoi resigned as a MLA from the seat and switched to the BJP from the Congress in August.
+Lal’s younger son Kuldeep Bishnoi resigned as an MLA from the seat and switched to the BJP from the Congress in August.
 His son Bhavya Bishnoi is now contesting as a BJP candidate against Congress candidate Jai Prakash, a former Union minister.

 The Indian National Lok Dal and Aam Aadmi Party are also contesting the election.